• Skip to primary navigation

 Ingredients to make unagi sauce (mirin, sugar, sake, soy sauce).

-• Mirin - Mirin is a Japanese sweet rice wine that adds umami flavor and is the base of many Japanese sauces and marinades.
+• Mirin - Mirin is a Japanese sweet rice wine that adds sweet and salty flavor and is the base of many Japanese sauces and marinades.

 • Granulated sugar - Sugar adds sweetness to the sauce.